 The only knock is a long and stiff bar-tack, which requires a little extra care to avoid snags.

 The major drawback of the Contact is durability.
 In abrasion testing, this sling was one of the first to fuzz up.
 As skinny as it is, we’d be wary of using this sling in scenarios where it’s likely to see a lot of abuse.

 Still, for fast-and-light missions the Contact is hard to beat.
 For long alpine climbs, a rack of Contact runners would be our weapon of choice.

 Best Value: Metolius 18mm Open Nylon Sling & Black Diamond Nylon Runner

-Separated by a single point and sharing a retail price of $4.95, these two slings are close enough in performance that they both warrant a nod for best value.
+Separated by a single point and sporting a similar price, these two slings are close enough in performance that they both warrant a nod for best value.